mathedu4all/mathcrowd-geometry-lib/README.md

 It was developed for [omath.fun](https://omath.fun), an mathematics education project.
 It was running by [mathedu4all.com](https://mathedu4all.com) an online community for math enthusiasts.

+## Features

+- Support finding the distance and segment between any shape.
+- Support affine transform on any shape.
+- Support finding all intersection between any shape.

 ## API

 http://agile.pages.mathcrowd.cn:2880/frontend/mathcrowd-geometry-lib/docs/